Sadito16/farm-repository-project/README.md

 ## Contacts

-If you want to contact me.
-You have questions or if you want to write a recommendation - write to the indicated email:
+If you have any questions or feedback, feel free to reach out via email:

 sadiiito123@gmail.com